AlfonsoG-dev/javaMysqlORM/README.md

 # Proyecto en Java con mysql

->- proyecto creado en vscode.
+>- proyect created using nvim and vscode.
->- proyecto desarrollado en java para realizar consultas a una base de datos en mysql.
+>- this proyect is intended to create sql sentences for mysql database.

 ## Dependencias